cessda/cessda.guidelines.public/sml/ca12-authentication-and-authorisation.md

 - Excellent standard - SML5

-*SML1 - Initial usability:* Single user mode, no fine-grained authorization.
+*SML1 - Initial usability:* Single user mode, no fine-grained authorisation.

-*SML2 - Use is feasible:* Multiple users, no fine-grained authorization (i.e. all users have same role).
+*SML2 - Use is feasible:* Multiple users, no fine-grained authorisation (i.e. all users have same role).

-*SML3 - Use is possible by most users:* Multiple users, fine-grained authorization (i.e. users can have different roles).
+*SML3 - Use is possible by most users:* Multiple users, fine-grained authorisation (i.e. users can have different roles).

 *SML4 - Software is usable:* Authentication is externalised (e.g. via social login, federated access management etc) and authorisation is